stacksjs/stacks/config/README.md

 # Stacks Config

 This folder contains your Stacks configuration files.
-Each file comes with its own description.
+Each file comes with its own descriptions, allowing you to easily learn at your own pace.

+Read more in the relating docs.

 ## 💪🏼 Contributing